coderefinery/reproducible-research/guide.md

 # Instructor guide

+## Why we teach this lesson

+WRITEME

+## Intended learning outcomes

+By the end of this lesson, learners should:
+- understand why it's important that research is reproducible
+- know that there are multiple levels of reproducibility and multiple factors which can lead to irreproducible research
+- be motivated to use well organized directory structure for their project
+- know that there are multiple tools available for collaborating on writing manuscripts
+- understand the concept of command-line automation (scripts/make) and know  is usually more difficult in GUIs
+- know that multiple tools exist to assist researchers with creating automatic and reproducible workflows which preserve the provenance of data
+- get familiar with one such tool (Snakemake)
+- understand that using workflow tools can enhance the quality of research and save time
+- unlike shell scripts, make/snakemake knows job dependencies and only rebuilds necessary steps

+WRITEME

+## How to teach this lesson

 ### How to start

 Everyone knows that scientific results need to be reproducible, but not everyone is using